 Niederwald Monument

-Hilltop monument to the victory of a new nation in the Franco-Prussian War
+Lady Germania stands sentinel over the Rhein River valley to commemorate the victory of a new nation in the Franco-Prussian War of 1870-71

 This 125-foot-high statue, built between 1871 and 1883, commemorates the unification of the German states into one nation.
 The lady “Germania” stands atop a plinth adorned with a large relief showing Kaiser Wilhelm I surrounded by soldiers.
 It is located on top of a hill on the east bank of the river and overlooks Rüdesheim am Rhein and Bingen, which is across the river.
 The hills form the Rhein River Gorge, which is a UNESCO World Heritage Site and a haven for tourists, bikers, and river-goers.
 Bingen offers river cruises lasting up to 5 hours using boats with rooftop seating.
 In the town of Rüdesheim am Rhein, one can find restaurants and bars tucked into quaint alleyways built in the Middle Ages.